-In my work I deal with the topic of utopia, personal mythology, oscillation between the past and the future, environmental issues.
+In my work I deal with the topics of utopia, dwelling, personal mythology, fluctuations between the past and the future, and environmental issues.

-According to Zygmunt Bauman, utopia it lies in the tension between the criticism of the present in a search for solutions in the future made with reference to the past.
-Utopia is inherently ambivalent, and that is what I am interested in - the discrepancy between the pursuit of perfection and an alternative to the current situation in conflict with the reality of human nature and emotions.
+According to Zygmunt Bauman, utopia lies in the tension between the criticism of the present in the search for solutions in the future made with reference to the past.
+Utopia is inherently ambivalent, and it is this aspect that I am interested in - the discrepancy between the pursuit of perfection and an alternative to the current situation placed into conflict with the reality of human nature and emotions.

-Utopia can be a search for an ideal form of architecture and society, childhood memories, paradise garden, New Age as a mix of different esoteric approaches.
+Utopia can be a search for an idealized form of architecture and society, childhood memories, the Garden of Paradise, or a New Age as a mix of different esoteric approaches.

-The quest to create paradise on earth has led humanity to create plans for ideal utopian cities.
-The ideal city is inhabited by perfect people who have lost their individuality and are under the constant supervision of the God eye / eye of camera.
-The specifics of a utopian city / state are its delimitation, the boundary to the surrounding world, the prohibition of free movement.
-The totalitarian establishments of the twentieth century were an example of an attempt to put utopian ideas into practice, which resulted in dystopia.
-These programs of misfortune were a clear example of how ideas are distorted under the weight of a particular local situation and general human weaknesses.
+The quest to create a paradise on earth has led humanity to develop plans for ideal utopian cities.
+The ideal city is inhabited by perfect people who have lost their individuality and who are under the constant supervision of the God’s Eye or the eye of the camera.
+The specifics of a utopian city / state are its delimitation, its boundaries with the surrounding world, or the prohibition of free movement.
+The totalitarian projects of the twentieth century were an example of an attempt to put utopian ideas into practice but which resulted in dystopia.
+These unhappy programs were a clear example of how ideas can be distorted under the weight of a particular local situation and more general human weaknesses.

-Slovakia is a country that was administered by the communist regime for more than 40 years.
-The consequences of the totalitarian socialist establishment can be seen even today - not only as physical monuments of abandoned memorials and densely populated panel blocks, but mainly as a society that is suspicious, less tolerant, inelastic.
+Slovakia is a country that was under the control of a communist regime for more than 40 years.
+The consequences of the totalitarian socialist project can be seen even today - not only in the physical monuments of abandoned memorials and densely populated panel blocks, but also in the consequence of a society that is suspicious, less tolerant, and inelastic.

-In my work I try to capture some of these aspects.
-This is not a thorough description, but rather an ambiguous transfer of references and meanings.
+In my work I attempt to capture some of these aspects.
+The work does not offer an exhaustive description, but instead an ambiguous transfer of references and meanings.